Skip to main content

 If you believe your child may qualify for Free or Reduced Price meal service, please do not pay your fees until that benefit has been confirmed.
 You can come to school registration to pick up your application form, or, starting this year, you can apply online for the meal service at http://www.davenportschools.org/departments-and-services/fns/#farm.
 If you are not currently a Parent Portal user, please contact your school office or Sam Solverson at (563) 336-5018 to get started.

 The West High School Junior Varsity (JV) and Varsity Dance teams recently participated in the National Dance Association’s (NDA) dance team camp in Wisconsin.
 Both teams received a number of awards.
 Selected to the All-American Team were Jessica Bennett, Karlee Shaffer, and Kellie Nelson (who was also named the top All-American of the camp).
 Paige Nelson received the Varsity Spirit Award.
 The WHS Varsity team received the Superior Showmanship Team award.
 The Varsity team also received a Superior Rating and 1st place in the Team Routine with the JV team receiving a superior rating and third place in the Team Routine.
 First place in the Team Leader run-off went to WHS seniors Jessica Bennett, Kayla Latham, Kellie Nelson, and Abby Thumann.
+West High School also received the National Dance Association’s Team Award which is awarded by the NDA to the all-around superior team in the areas of leadership, teamwork, performance, and positive attitudes.

 The Davenport Community Schools and the City of Davenport are launching a new event to kick off the school year Graduation Destination: “Take the Journey-Finish It”.
 The event will be held from 10 a.m. to 1 p.m.
 Saturday, August 10, 2013 at the River’s Edge, 700 W. River Drive, Davenport.
 Students drop out of school for many reasons and often, students and their families are unaware of the support and resources available through the schools and in our community that could help them.

 Do you have a student who needs support?
 Are you a Davenport Community Schools student who is considering dropping out or has already done so?
 You have options!
 We’ve brought together resources to support students and their families in one place.
+Davenport Schools staff members will be on site to discuss options available for students who want to complete their high school education.

 As we begin a new school year, the District’s Board of Education and Superintendent wish to remind District students, parents/guardians, staff, and volunteers that harassment and bullying of students is against the law and District policy.
 The District will not tolerate harassment or bullying of students based on the student’s actual or perceived traits or characteristics, including: age, color, creed, national origin, race, religion, marital status, sex, sexual orientation, gender identity, physical attributes, physical or mental ability or disability, ancestry, political party preference, political belief, socioeconomic status, familial status, or any other trait or characteristic protected by law.